fluo-lang/fluoc/spec/intro.md

 #/

 # or more explicitly,
-# 'type is a polymorphic type
+# 'a is a polymorphic type
 dec ident: 'a -> 'a
 let ident: a = a
 ```